 Happy Giving Tuesday!
-Once again in 2021, I’m offering to donate $100 to a charity of your choosing, marking the fourth consecutive year we’ve done this.
+Once again in 2022, I’m offering to donate $100 to a charity of your choosing, marking the fifth consecutive year we’ve done this.
 The only difference on my end is that I’ll be using CharityVest to make grants, as most of our DAF money is now with this lower-fee donor advised fund.

-Please read the post below for the details we need and criteria for your selected charity before proceeding to the comments to make your request.
+Please read the post below for the details we need and the criteria for your selected charity before proceeding to the comments section to make your request.

 Charities Chosen by Our Sponsors